Investors turn to MLP funds as U.S. energy bet while oil slides

-NEW YORK (Reuters) - U.S. investors are zeroing in on exchange-traded funds that track master limited partnerships as a way to bet on long-term North American energy boom even as oil prices slide, convinced that these funds look relatively cheap and promise growth.
+NEW YORK, Dec 11 (Reuters) - U.S. investors are zeroing in on exchange-traded funds that track master limited partnerships as a way to bet on long-term North American energy boom even as oil prices slide, convinced that these funds look relatively cheap and promise growth.

 Master limited partnerships typically invest in energy infrastructure such as oil and gas pipelines and storage facilities.
 That makes them less affected by the decline in oil because such assets are more sensitive to volume of flows than commodity prices and usually have long-term contracts with producers.